 The honest AWS Cloud Practitioner pass-rate answer is not a percentage.
-AWS publishes useful CLF-C02 facts, including a passing-score standard in the official exam guide, but RoleMath does not have a sourceable AWS candidate pass-rate percentage.
+AWS publishes useful CLF-C02 facts, including a passing-score standard in the official exam guide, but RoleMath found no candidate pass-rate percentage on the AWS pages it reviewed.
 A passing score is the bar a candidate must clear; a pass rate would be the share of candidates who clear it.
 Those are different measurements.
-For planning, the safer evidence is the official exam structure, domain weights, 100 USD fee, no-prerequisite eligibility, cloud-support and cloud-engineer role context, employer-language samples, and AI-aware cloud troubleshooting practice.
+For planning, the safer evidence is the official exam structure, domain weights, 100 USD fee, no-prerequisite eligibility, cloud-support and cloud-engineer role context, sampled posting vocabulary, and AI-aware cloud troubleshooting practice.

 Key takeaways

-- The official domain weights are Cloud Concepts 24%, Security and Compliance 30%, Cloud Technology and Services 34%, and Billing, Pricing, and Support 12% of scored content.
+- The domain weights, pending re-verification against the current AWS exam guide, are Cloud Concepts 24%, Security and Compliance 30%, Cloud Technology and Services 34%, and Billing, Pricing, and Support 12% of scored content.

-- Employer-language samples can guide practice, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+- Sampled posting vocabulary can guide practice, but it is not representative demand, market share, salary, placement, or certification ROI evidence.

-- AI can help with cloud study and support triage, but AI usage data is not a job-loss forecast and every technical recommendation still needs verification.
+- AI can assist with cloud study and support triage, but AI usage data is not a job-loss forecast and every technical recommendation still needs verification.

-The short answer: AWS publishes a passing score, not a pass rate
+The short answer: the reviewed AWS pages give a passing score, not a pass rate

 Do not plan Cloud Practitioner from a candidate pass-rate percentage unless AWS publishes the percentage with a clear denominator, candidate population, attempt type, exam version, and time window.
 RoleMath does not have that evidence.
-What AWS does publish is still useful: the CLF-C02 exam guide, scored/unscored handling, domain weights, and a 700 minimum passing score.
+What the reviewed AWS pages do publish is still useful: the CLF-C02 exam guide, scored/unscored handling, domain weights, and a 700 minimum passing score.

 That distinction matters.
 A passing score is the score standard.
 A pass rate is a population statistic.
 Turning one into the other is a source error.
 The right planning question is not 'what percentage pass?'
 It is 'do I understand the AWS and cloud-literacy topics well enough to clear the official standard and use the knowledge in a real support or cloud workflow?'